Carl-Tallman-95/The-Movie-Quiz/README.md

 The Live link can be found here - [THE-MOVIE-QUIZ](https://carl-tallman-95.github.io/The-Movie-Quiz/)

+ ### Creating a Clone
+- To run this project locally you will need to:

+    - Install the GitPod Browser Extension for the Google Chrome browser.

+    - After you have installed the extension, you can restart the browser and log into GitHub.
+    - First, locate the GitHub Repository, then click the green GitPod button in the top of the repository.
+A new GitPod workspace will be created from the code in GitHub where you can work locally.

+- To the project within a local IDE you will need to:
+    - Log into GitHub and locate the GitHub repository.
+    - Click the "Code" button below the repository name.
+    - Under where it says "Clone" you should see "HTTPS".
+Copy the repository clone URL under "HTTPs".
+    - Open the terminal in your local IDE.
+    - Alter the working directory location to where you want the cloned directory to be made.
+    - Enter "git clone", then just paste the URL you copied from the clone repository.
+    - Press Enter and your local clone should be created.

 ## Credits

 **Content**

-- The code to make the header was inspired by
+- The code to make the header navbar was inspired by [this youtube tutorial](https://www.youtube.com/watch?v=W-nIX17Gg-Q) and [this article](https://www.w3schools.com/css/css_navbar.asp).
-- Used concepts and guides regarding quiz structure from (https://www.codingninjas.com/blog/2020/11/03/how-to-create-a-quiz-in-javascript/) aswell as (https://www.sitepoint.com/simple-javascript-quiz/).
 - The modal was made using similar code to the examples in this article(https://www.w3schools.com/howto/howto_css_modals.asp)
--
+- I used concepts and guides regarding quiz structure from [this article](https://www.codingninjas.com/blog/2020/11/03/how-to-create-a-quiz-in-javascript/) aswell as [this article](https://www.sitepoint.com/simple-javascript-quiz/).
+- A lot of credit also goes to [this youtube tutorial](https://www.youtube.com/watch?v=49pYIMygIcU&t=1625s) for explaining the syntax of making a quiz in detail.
+- [This article](https://stackoverflow.com/questions/27441803/why-does-jshint-throw-a-warning-if-i-am-using-const) also assisted when testing the code through the JSHint validator to make it accept ES6 code.
+- And a big thank you to my mentor [Harry Dhillon](https://github.com/Harry-Leepz) for all the tips and guidance through this project!

 **Media**
-- The fonts used (Bebas Neue, ?? and ??) was taken from [Google Fonts](https://fonts.google.com/).
+- The fonts used ('Bebas Neue', 'Fjalla One' and 'Inter') was taken from [Google Fonts](https://fonts.google.com/).
 - The icons used in the header aswell as the footer was taken from the free icons on [Font Awesome](https://fontawesome.com/).

 ## Technologies